Oil trader admits to role in major Ecuador bribery scheme

 In a statement read in court, Kohut said at the time of the bribery scheme he was working in the Bahamas.

-He said as part of his job, he approved large payments to two unnamed consultants with the understanding that some of their fees would be used to bribe Petroecuador officials in exchange for contracts to purchase oil products.
+He said as part of his job, he approved large payments to two unnamed consultants, one of whom was a citizen of Spain, Ecuador and the U.S. and resided in Miami, with the understanding that some of their fees would be used to bribe Petroecuador officials in exchange for contracts to purchase oil products.

 He said some of the payments were wired from Singapore and passed through banks in New York.
-He also held meetings in the U.S. with a Petroecuador official.
+He also held meetings in Miami with a Petroecuador official.

 “I knew what I was doing was wrong and illegal,” Kohut told Judge Eric Vitaliano.